TechPaulFrey/db-pipeline/README.md

 SAP (demo via exported data)

-and loads them into a centralised SQL Server database hosted on Azure (or local SQL Server for learning purposes).
+and loads them into a centralised SQL Server database hosted on Azure.

-The system supports:
+**The system supports:**

 Incremental data loading (updates and deletes)